Jahid019/demo-transaction-api-jmeter/README.md

 ## How to run
 - Install & Run JMeter software
-- Download this "demo-transaction-api-jmeter.jmx" file
+- Download this "jmtrassgn2.jmx" file
 - Save this .jmx file into apache "bin" folder
 - Run "ApacheJMeter.jar"